AGitmit/Py-ShiftManager/Readme.md

 **timeout_timer**
 `@timeout_timer(seconds: int = 5)`
-A decorator that attaches a timeout counter to your methods, use it to set a time limit to tasks in seconds; `5` seconds by default.
+A decorator that attaches a timeout counter to your methods, use it to set a time limit to tasks in seconds; `seconds=5` by default.

 **context_manager**
 implement it using the `with` keyword: